1998–99 AEK Athens F.C. season

 The 1998–99 season was the 75th season in the existence of AEK Athens F.C. and the 40th consecutive season in the top flight of Greek football.
 They competed in the Alpha Ethniki, the Greek Cup and the UEFA Cup.
 The season began on 22 August 1998 and finished on 30 May 1999.

 Overview

-The summer started with great ambition for the team, since the owner multinational company ENIC had all the time in front of it to proceed with transfers and build a strong team.
-The management of Lakis Nikolaou negotiated with big name coaches and got close to sign Joachim Löw, but eventually ended up with the experienced but controversial Dragoslav Stepanović.
-The most important transfer was that of Vasilios Lakis, who was strongly claimed by Olympiacos, Panathinaikos and PAOK, while good transfers such as Akis Zikos and Dimitris Markos took place, but the foreign players who came, did not fill and the gap in the defensive line, after the retirement of the club's captain and long-time regular, Stelios Manolas.
+The summer started with ambition for the club, since ENIC, the multinational company that owned AEK had the time to proceed with transfers and build a strong team.
+The administration of Lakis Nikolaou negotiated with high-profile managers and came close to appointing Joachim Löw, but eventually hired Dragoslav Stepanović.
+The club's most important signing of the summer was Vasilios Lakis, who was also strongly pursued by Olympiacos, Panathinaikos and PAOK.
+The transfers of Akis Zikos and Dimitris Markos also stood out, but the gap in the defensive line, after the retirement of the club's captain and long-time regular, Stelios Manolas remained unfilled.

-Stepanović started well, but it was obvious that he his presence was not convincing and he was eventually sacked after the 7th game.
-Takis Karagiozopoulos took over as caretaker coach for a while and then Oleg Blokhin was hired.
-At the same time Dimitris Melissanidis took over the management of the team.
-AEK eventually built a decent team, while in January they were strengthened a lot with the loan moves of Wreh and Méndez from Arsenal being the most important additions.
-Important victories were the derby against Olympiacos and Panathinaikos in Nikos Goumas Stadium both with a score of 2–0.
-The 6–0 over Aris and the 6–2 over Panelefsiniakos were the biggest victories.
-In the end, AEK could not claim the championship from Olympiacos, but they managed to beat Panathinaikos the race to the second place that led to the next season's Champions League qualifiers.